drone/docs/content/usage/build_test.md

 # Commands

-Build commands execute sequentially in a shell environment with the `-x` flag.
-The `-x` flag instructs the shell environment to exit immediately if a command returns a non-zero exit code.
+Build commands execute sequentially in a shell environment with the `-e` flag.
+The `-e` flag instructs the shell environment to exit immediately if a command returns a non-zero exit code.

 ```yaml
 ---